Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/DeveloperGuide/Deploy_A_Service.md

 ## Create an HPSM Message

-HPSM messages can be created by sending an appropriately formatted JSON to the ferris.hpsm Kafka topic.
+HPSM ticketing messages can be created by sending an appropriately formatted JSON to the ferris.hpsm Kafka topic.

-The following is sample method to create an HPSM message.
+The following is a sample method to create an HPSM message.

 ```python
 from kafka import KafkaProducer